-- 1. The election for personal assessment - a) Explain the advantages of an election for personal assessment.^[1] - b) Explain who may elect for personal assessment.^[1] - c) Recognise the procedures for electing for personal assessment.^[1] - 2.
-The comprehensive computation of total income under personal assessment and tax liabilities - a) Calculate the total income under personal assessment.^[2] - b) Determine the eligible personal allowances under personal assessment.^[2] - c) Calculate the tax liabilities under personal assessment for an individual and a married couple.
+- 1. The election for personal assessment - a) Explain the advantages of an election for personal assessment.[1]

+- b) Explain who may elect for personal assessment.[1] - c) Recognise the procedures for electing for personal assessment.[1] - 2.
+The comprehensive computation of total income under personal assessment and tax liabilities - a) Calculate the total income or joint total income under personal assessment.
+[2] - b) Determine the treatment of deductions, reliefs and losses for an individual or a married couple.
+[2] - c) Determine the treatment of concessionary deductions and Part V allowances.
+[2] - d) Calculate the amount of net chargeable income under personal assessment.
+[2] - e) Calculate the tax liabilities under personal assessment for an individual and a married couple.
 [2]